oleg-koval/node-serverless-eventing/README.md

 ## The assignment

--   To make it easy for you and for us, almost everything should run locally (not that serverless-offline and dynamodb-local are already in place)
+-   To make it easy for you and for us, almost everything should run locally (note that serverless-offline and dynamodb-local are already in place)
 -   Feel free to move, delete and create as many files as you need
 -   The `app1` has most of the API that needs to be refactored and extended.
-The `app2` is the application resposnible for the disbursement.
+The `app2` is the application responsible for the disbursement.
 No logic is required for the disbursement, it's only about sending the message back to `app1`.
-But feel free & creative if you have extra time.
+But feel free and creative if you have extra time.
 -   We expect that you write unit tests for most of your code, but be pragmatic and don't try to cover 100%
 -   Task 1: redesign the API and implement proper validations on inputs, with proper error messages and status code
 -   Task 2: extend the create loan endpoint to also receive the `id` of the company on [openkvk](https://overheid.io/documentatie/openkvk).
 Only `active` companies should be allowed and you should store all information about the company on DynamoDB.